AJDStudios/Resume/README.txt

  - Transferred all content to react framework (without functioning JS) Took a few days off for wife's birthday and in general to clear head.
  - Contact form is not mostly up and running, but not functional as intended ((needs debugging) also needs a capcha added to it, but I have to teach so will come later.)
  - First attempt to get this online using githubpages led to only having the readme online... don't understand that, will try again after contact section.
+ - recaptcha added to contact form

+- I have an issue with "useState" that is preventing a build and by extension preventing hosting.
+Not sure why.

         Next steps
             - translate JS to JSX
-            - Contact Form debug and capcha inclusion
             - Simplify CSS
             - Change the icon to a custom one.
         Broader TODO (aftercare)